-Charleston area mayors, leaders call on community to support annual Homeless to Hope Telethon
+Charleston area mayors, leaders call on community to support annual Homeless to Hope telethon

 Two organizations, God's Hot Dog Ministry and the Hope to Home Furniture Resource, were chosen as this year's Homeless to Hope Award Honorees.

-The event will run from noon to 8 p.m. on May 8, but anyone who wants to donate can do so anytime before the event as well by visiting www.homelesstohopefund.org/donate or texting H2Hope to 44-321.
+The event will run from noon-8 p.m.
+May 8, but anyone who wants to donate can do so anytime before the event by go to www.homelesstohopefund.org/donate or texting H2Hope to 44-321.